-The new Network operator must use its best endeavours to satisfy subclause (a) to (e) as soon as possible after either:

-- (i) the date that the Commission confirms that it qualifies as a new party to the Determination; or - (ii) the 22 June 2007, whichever is the later (the "Qualifying Date").
-Each new Network operator must ensure that these requirements are satisfied no later than three months after the Qualifying Date, (the "Implementation Period").
+The new Network operator must use its best endeavours to satisfy subclauses (a) to (e) as soon as possible after the date the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
+Each new Network operator must ensure that these requirements are satisfied no later than three months after the Qualifying Date (the "Implementation Period").